franciscop/server/docs/documentation/README.md

 server({ port: 3000 }, ctx => 'Hello 世界');
 ```

-To use the router and reply you are encouraged to extract their methods as needed:
+To use the router and reply extract their methods as needed:

 ```js
 const server = require('server');